doc-doc/vRGV/README.md

 ## Environment

-Anaconda 3, python 3.6.5, pytorch 0.4.1 (higher version is OK) and cuda >= 9.0.
+Anaconda 3, python 3.6.5, pytorch 0.4.1 (Higher version is OK once feature is ready) and cuda >= 9.0.
 For others libs, please refer to the file requirements.txt.

 ## Install
 Please create an envs for this project using anaconda3 (should install [anaconda](https://docs.anaconda.com/anaconda/install/linux/) first)